Night Watchman Tours in Ribe. A free activity you shouldn't miss. Bookings are not required - just turn up.

 Ribe’s Night Watchman - a free must-see attraction

 Step back in history to find out more about Ribe’s past.
 Explore Ribe's history and hidden treasures.
 The Night Watchman will take you on a free town walk through Ribe's historic streets.

 He will both entertain and educate visitors to Ribe on his route through the old, winding streets, while he is singing to alert citizens about bedtime approaching.
 Along the way he will tell you tales about witches, kings and queens, storm surges, pirates and much more.

-The tour starts from the town square (300 m from the hostel).
+The tour starts from the town square (300 m from Danhostel Ribe).

 This free sightseeing tour takes around 45 minutes.
 Just turn up, tickets are not required.